-FIML is designed to fix communication problems that occur during communications between two (or more) people who care deeply about each other.
+FIML is designed to fix communication problems that occur during communications between two (or more) people who care about each other.

 FIML is a “loose” method of control in that FIML largely does not have any content.
-It is a technique that allows partners to discover their own content and their own ways to fix their contretemps.
+It is a technique that allows partners to discover their own content and their own ways to fix their problems.